NSurawski/NSurawski.github.io/README.md

 # Nicoles React Portfolio
-My portfolio site built using ReactJS.
+My portfolio site built using ReactJS showcasing my skills, recent projects and a little about me.

 ## Features